 - Bullet-Journal session.
 Bullet journaling is a great way to have a productive lunch, you can decorate your journal and use it creatively to organise your goals and task.

 - Phone App.
 There are apps for nearly everything.
 Here are some examples:

 Difficulty choosing?
 Click here to go to the free lunchtime roulette.

-Sometimes missing your lunch is inevitable, emergency lunch meeting, pressing deadline or some other circumstantial situation that is unavoidable will eat into your lunch break.
+Sometimes missing your lunch is inevitable, like an emergency lunch meeting, a pressing deadline or some other circumstantial situation that is unavoidable.
 The key is to not let it become a habit.
 Also, a number of the items above can be done from the comfort of your desk.
 Whilst it is beneficial to leave your desk at lunch, taking a break from work is the most important thing.
-If having lunch at your desk is hard to avoid, maybe try personalising your desk space (i.e. desk plant) and make it more comfortable by investing an Ergonomic office chair.
+If having lunch at your desk is hard to avoid, maybe try personalising your desk space with something like a desk plant, or make it more comfortable by investing an Ergonomic office chair.